zkd27712306/Ad-blocker/README.md

 Open the extension's developer mode,
 first try dragging the .crx file in,
 if that doesn't work, click 'Load unpacked extension'
-and select the downloaded folder.
+and select the download folder.

 Note: Refresh the webpage if blocking doesn't work
 Pause updates